anirudhsuresh/APEX/README.md

 ## How to use APEX with custom data:
 1. Project Name --> Divide all Data into number of Months Active
 2. Data folder structure should be ProjectName-->Number of Months --> all other data
-3. Each data is discussed in more detail below
+3. Each data is discussed in more detail below and below file structure tree diagram can also be referred to
   - **Email network data**:
        1. Initial CSV file with developer names and receiver names
        2. Final JSON format needed: sender_name, receiver_name, num_emails between them